Skip to Content

 About 10 miles long, the Newton B. Drury Scenic Parkway is a beautiful alternative to U.S. Highway 101.
 It’s a glorious road that takes you through the heart of a towering old-growth redwood forest.

 What makes it so special is that it’s one of just a couple of roads in the world where you can experience the redwoods with any kind of vehicle.
-From bicycles and motorbikes to huge RVS, all wheeled vehicles can use this spectacular road.
+From bicycles and motorbikes to huge RVS, if it has wheels, you can use it to drive or ride this spectacular road.

 There are numerous pullouts and redwood trailheads for those who’d like to see these giant trees from up close.
 Popular stops are Big Tree and Elk Prairie, which is home to a large herd of Roosevelt elk.